dailybruin/interactive.2014.wake-of-the-storm/_posts/2014-09-14-memories-of-yolanda-captain.md

 ---
 {% youtube i-034Ork0GM 640 360 %}

-In the Philippines, different districts or villages are called barangays, and each one has a chairman and a council who governs the goings on within the community.
+In the Philippines, different districts or villages are called barangays, and each one has a chairman and a council who govern the goings-on within the community.

 Gregorio Lantajo Jr. is the chairman or captain of the San Joaquin Barangay, which was hit hard by Typhoon Yolanda.